By Gopi Rao and Faye Martins

-Do you want a relaxation technique, but think it might be a bit complicated?
-Yogic relaxation techniques are easy to perform and beneficial to the mind and body by bringing about states of inner calm.
-Below are a few variations, but there are many more that you might find useful for teaching Yoga training sessions or for practicing at home.
+Do you want a relaxation technique but think it might be a bit complicated?
+Yogic relaxation techniques are easy to perform and benefit the mind and body by bringing about states of inner calm.
+Below are a few variations, but there are many more that you might find helpful for teaching Yoga training sessions or practicing at home.
 If you want to become a Yoga teacher, it is wise to be familiar with them because they serve as a bridge for students who have difficulty with meditation.
 Additionally, workshops that teach relaxation techniques are very popular.

 Instant Yoga Relaxation Technique

-The instant relaxation technique is performed by bringing your legs together, joining the heels and toes together with palms of your hands by your side.
+The instant relaxation technique is performed by bringing your legs together, joining the heels and toes with the palms of your hands by your side.
 Maintain a relaxed and smiling face throughout.
-Contract muscles beginning with your toes, then contract joints in the ankles and tighten the calf muscles.
+Contract muscles begin with your toes, then contract joints in the ankles and tighten the calf muscles.

-Tighten all the muscles in the body from your toes all the way up to your head and hold for a few moments.
+Tighten all the muscles in the body from your toes up to your head and hold for a few moments.
 Then relax your muscles and entire body.
 Part the arms and legs, with palms facing the ceiling.
-Choose the most comfortable position and let the body sink down.
+Choose the most comfortable position and let the body sink.
 Allow all the muscle groups to relax.
 Relax your whole body and enjoy the relaxation.

 Quick Yoga Relaxation Technique

 Complete this phase with five cycles.
 The next phase involves coordinating the movement of the abdominal muscles with breathing.
-The abdomen moves up with inhalation, and down with exhalation for five cycles.
-The third phase involves breathing deeply and slowly so as to energize the body and give you sense of lightness.
+The abdomen moves up with inhalation and down with exhalation for five cycles.
+The third phase involves breathing deeply and slowly to energize the body and give you a sense of lightness.

 As you exhale, completely collapse all the muscles and enjoy the relaxation for five cycles.
 Chant “Aum” in a low tone as you slowly exhale while feeling the vibrations in your lower body.
 Slowly come up from either the right or left side of the body.